 The food market and, more specifically, chocolate labeling requirements are evolving in the United States with surprising speed.
 This phenomenon occurs much faster in the North American nation due to its rapid access to the representative globalization that said country has been leading for more than three decades.
 This reality favors the fact that any product proposal can reach more countries in less time.
 On the other hand, the help of the services that companies like BluCactus offer help you not be alone in this competitive and voracious market.

 From our headquarters in Dallas, Texas, BluCactus has accompanied the North American businessman for more than a decade.
 All of which involve a wide range of services within which the chocolate labeling and packaging requirements are also included.
 We create for you a channel of multiple and personalized attention.
 Thus, we will be able to assist you both personally in our offices and through a videoconference.
-Finally, we invite you to subscribe to our daily newsletter and follow us on all our social networks.
+Finally, we invite you to subscribe to our weekly newsletter and follow us on all our social networks.
 So now you know!
 With BluCactus, your company’s products will be destined to succeed!
 Contact us today and join the experience!